Quick Start Guides

 13. Adjust encryption and sample rate settings as required.

-14. If the second stream is being used, turn on the toggle switch to enable the radio and adjust the settings.
+14. If the second broadcast is being used, turn on the toggle switch to enable the radio and adjust the settings.

 15. The Transmitter should now be broadcasting audio, connect a Receiver to confirm.